Skip to main content

 NOVOSKY offers three deployment options.
 The Go binary option is the simplest for end-users β€” no Python, no model management, just a single executable.

-The Go binary is orders of magnitude lighter than the Python bot.
+The compiled binary has all ML models embedded.
+Customers receive three files.What the customer gets:Hardware requirements (trading only β€” no retraining):The Go binary is orders of magnitude lighter than the Python bot.
 No scikit-learn, no LightGBM, no GPU needed.Setup:

 See Go binary for the full reference.